 Myrtillocactus is a genus of cacti found from Mexico to Guatemala.
-The genus is best known with Myrtillocactus geometrizans.
+The best-known species is Myrtillocactus geometrizans.
 The largest plants in this genus can grow up to 16.5 feet (5 m) tall.
-Myrtillocactus tends to flower in the summer.
-After the greenish-white flowers, this cactus will produce blue berries, hence the nickname Blueberry Cactus, that are eaten as a snack in Mexico.
+These cacti tend to flower in the summer.
+They produce blueberries after the greenish-white flowers, hence the nickname Blueberry Cactus, eaten as a snack in Mexico.

 Growing Conditions and General Care

-In the summer place Myrtillocactus in the sunshine (indoors or outdoors).
-In the winter, find a cooler, light spot.
-That will allow it to go into next spring well-rested, which will make it more likely to flower.
+In summer, place your Myrtillocactus in bright sunlight (indoors or outdoors).
+In winter, find a cooler, light spot; that will allow it to go into next spring well-rested, which will make it more likely to flower.

-This easy-care plant doesn't want a lot of water.
-Allow the soil to dry out before you give it another drink.
+These easy-care plants do not want a lot of water.
+Allow the soil to dry out before you give them another drink.
 Keep the soil completely dry in winter.
-Need a well-drained soil mix with small gravel added to ensure drainage.
+Myrtillocactus need a well-drained soil mix with small gravel added to ensure drainage.

-They are semi-hardy, make sure that your Myrtillocactus are not exposed to temperatures below 25°F (-4°C), or they may die.
-Nevertheless, it is good advice never to let the nighttime's temperatures fall below 50°F (10°C).
+These cacti are semi-hardy, so make sure that your Myrtillocactus plants are not exposed to temperatures below 25 °F (-4 °C), or they may die.
+Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).

-Treat it to special cactus food once a month in the spring and summer.
+Treat Myrtillocactus with special cactus food once a month in the spring and summer.

-Since they are big-sized plants that need plenty of space for their roots, repotting should be done every other year or when the plant has outgrown its pot.
+Since Myrtillocactus are big-sized plants that need plenty of space for their roots, repotting should be done every other year or when the plant has outgrown its pot.
 If the plant needs repotting, use a fairly impoverished soil specially designed for cacti.

-By seed or cutting (allow the cut surface to dry out for 2-3 weeks before placing in an open rooting media).
-The cuttings, which will grow quickly, from this cactus must be taken when the temperature is high enough, or the cuttings won't root.
+These cacti are propagated by seed or cutting.
+Allow the cut surface to dry out for 2 to 3 weeks before placing it in an open rooting media.
+The cuttings, which will grow quickly, from Myrtillocactus must be taken when the temperature is high enough, or the cuttings will not root.

 - Back to genus Myrtillocactus